Skip to main content

 The connection between the gut and the brain is a critical pathway through which probiotics exert hormonal influence.
 This bidirectional communication network involves the vagus nerve, neurotransmitter production, and immune signaling.
 Probiotics can directly impact the hypothalamic-pituitary-adrenal (HPA) axis, our central stress response system.

 Chronic stress leads to sustained activation of the HPA axis and elevated levels of cortisol.
-Persistently high can suppress gonadotropin-releasing hormone (GnRH), which in turn disrupts the production of sex hormones like and estrogen.
+Persistently high cortisol can suppress gonadotropin-releasing hormone (GnRH), which in turn disrupts the production of sex hormones like testosterone and estrogen.

 By tempering the HPA axis, probiotics can help lower circulating cortisol levels.
 This biochemical shift can have a restorative effect on sex hormone production, supporting healthier testosterone levels in men and more balanced estrogen and progesterone patterns in women.